hello-robot/stretch_tutorials/ros1/example_10.md

 except (tf2_ros.LookupException, tf2_ros.ConnectivityException, tf2_ros.ExtrapolationException):
     rospy.logwarn(' Could not transform %s from %s ', to_frame_rel, from_frame_rel)
 ```

-Try to look up the transform we want.
+Try to look up the transformation we want.
 Use a try-except block, since it may fail on any single call, due to internal timing issues in the transform publishers.
-Look up transform between *from_frame_rel* and *to_frame_rel* frames with the `lookup_transform()` function.
+Look up transform between `from_frame_rel` and `to_frame_rel` frames with the `lookup_transform()` function.

 ```python
 rospy.init_node('tf2_listener')
 FrameListener()
 ```

-The next line, `rospy.init_node(NAME, ...)`, is very important as it tells rospy the name of your node -- until rospy has this information, it cannot start communicating with the ROS Master. **NOTE:** the name must be a base name, i.e. it cannot contain any slashes "/".
+The next line, `rospy.init_node(NAME, ...)`, is very important as it tells rospy the name of your node -- until rospy has this information, it cannot start communicating with the ROS Master.

+!!! note
+    The name must be a base name, i.e. it cannot contain any slashes "/".

 Instantiate the `FrameListener()` class.

 ```python
 rospy.spin()
 ```

 Give control to ROS.
 This will allow the callback to be called whenever new messages come in.
 If we don't put this line in, then the node will not work, and ROS will not process any messages.